-After a first career in organizational psychology, photographer Steve Riskind followed his interest in science and technology, and moved into computer consulting.
+Photographer Steve Riskind’s first job during high school and college was as an electronics technician at the University of Chicago’s Argonne Cancer Research Hospital.
+After a first career in organizational psychology, he pursued his interest in science and technology and moved into computer consulting.
 For over 25 years he owned a firm that developed custom database software used in finance, broadcasting, medicine, and the non-profit sector.
 More recently, Riskind has merged his technology skills with his early love for and training in photography.

-After extensive studies in digital photography at the International Center of Photography, Riskind has become an active portrait photographer.
-He is best known for his portraits of classical musicians, including pianists Richard Goode and Anna Polonsky.
+Riskind studied digital photography extensively at the International Center of Photography and then become an active portrait photographer.
+He is best known for his portraits of classical musicians, including pianists Richard Goode and Ignat Solzhenitsyn and violist Kim Kashkashian.
 These images can be seen on musicians’ websites and in concert programs.
 He has extensively photographed food service training at the New Jersey Community FoodBank, including illustrating Doris Friedensohn’s book “Cooking for Change.”
-In addition, he continues to satisfy his early interest in landscape photography – particularly industrial sites.
+In addition, he continues to pursue a lifetime interest in photographing the industrial landscape.

 Riskind’s work combines the aesthetic of black and white film photography with his love for the capabilities of digital photography.
 He lives in Ridgewood, New Jersey with his wife and a well-fed cat.

 - Portraiture: continued portraits of musician and private clients